scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 3 AP
 - **Range:** Self
 - **Duration:** 1 minute.
-- **Damage Type:** Arcane
+- **Damage Type:** Force

 Magically enchant your weapon to fire a burst of energy with your next attack.
 You gain _Reach 1_ for the duration of the spell.
-Any physical damage you deal with your attack is converted to Arcane damage.
-On hit, add a wound die to the damage roll.
-For every crit rolled in your attack change a wound die from your damage roll to a guaranteed wound.
-After making your attack the spell ends.
+On your next attack the target makes a Strength save against your weapon attack roll.
+On fail, you connect with the attack, converting all physical damage to Force damage and adding an extra wound die to the damage roll.
+After you make the attack the spell ends.

-Your reach increases by 1 for every level above the 1st.
+Your reach increases by 1 and you add a wound die to the damage for every level above the 1st.

 ___
 #### Thunderclap